daormar/debasher/doc/design_doc_resident.md

 A resident program does not end on its own: its nodes run until they are told to stop, and they keep their state across runs, in checkpoints, input logs and halted markers that the engine's general tools know nothing about.
-Two tools, installed in `bin` next to `debasher_exec` and `debasher_stop`, act on such a program as a whole, from outside it. `debasher_stop_resident` stops a running program gracefully: it halts it in one round, so that every node can later resume where it stopped, where `debasher_stop` would kill every process at once. `debasher_reset_resident` takes a stopped program back to its first run: it sets aside, or deletes, the state that its nodes keep, so that the next `debasher_exec` starts every node afresh.
+Three tools, installed in `bin` next to `debasher_exec` and `debasher_stop`, act on such a program as a whole, from outside it. `debasher_stop_resident` stops a running program gracefully: it halts it in one round, so that every node can later resume where it stopped, where `debasher_stop` would kill every process at once. `debasher_snapshot_resident` starts a snapshot in a running program, once or periodically, so that its nodes write checkpoints and prune their input logs whether the program has a `Supervisor` or not.
+`debasher_reset_resident` takes a stopped program back to its first run: it sets aside, or deletes, the state that its nodes keep, so that the next `debasher_exec` starts every node afresh.
 The `Supervisor` also uses the first one, to stop what remains of a program once it gives up on a node (see "Escalation on a permanent node failure").
+The first two share what they need to find the nodes of a program and to write a trigger into their control ports (`engine/debasher_lib_resident_tools.sh`).

 ## `debasher_stop_resident`: the graceful stop tool